illinois-cs241/assignment-docs/mapreduce.md

 The input file will need to be split into chunks, with one chunk for each mapper process.
 To split the input file, we've supplied the tool `splitter`.
-Run it without arguments for a brief explanation of how it works.
+**Please** run it without arguments for a brief explanation of how it works.
 You'll start up one instance of splitter for each mapper, using a pipe to send `stdout` of splitter to `stdin` of the mapper program.

       splitter inputfile 3 0